fedbiomed/fedbiomed/docs/user-guide/secagg/researcher-interface.md

 ### I want to set secure aggregation context without re-running a round.

-It is possible to access the secagg instance through the experiment object in order to reset the secure aggregation context by providing a list of parties and the experiment `job_id`.
+It is possible to access the secagg instance through the experiment object in order to reset the secure aggregation context by providing a list of parties and the experiment `experiment_id`.

 ```python
 from fedbiomed.researcher.experiment import Experiment